Doctor of Philosophy in Biostatistics

 Unless previously taken, students are required to take the following courses:

 Students must pass a written examination called the PhD preliminary exam.
-Failure to secure a passing grade in a maximum of two attempts of the PhD preliminary exam will result in the department recommending the student to the graduate division for academic disqualification.
+Failure to secure a passing grade in a maximum of two attempts will result in the department recommending the student to the graduate division for academic disqualification.

 This exam is offered in September just before fall classes begin.
 Students typically take this exam at the beginning of their second year of study after completing the related coursework and are expected to pass at a level that predicts successful completion of the PhD program.
 The exam covers material in the following courses: Biostatistics 200 A, B, and C, and Biostatistics 202 A and B.